elchs/LetoDBf/Readme.txt

     "Exxxxx", where "xxxxx" is a numeric value, aka: "E123" :-)
    # Using temporary index orders [ created in Server OS temporary path ] are only possible in
      mode: NO_Save_Wa = 1.
+   # maximum numeric value for a field: "N", 20, 0 is: +/- 9223372036854775807
+     one more (or less) and rounding will occure with trailing zeroes

 -------------